 If the idea of experiential learning motivates you, then take advantage of opportunities to deepen your learning through practical application, and possibly receive financial help to defray costs associated with extra-curricular activities.

 Political Science faculty often lead classes to global and national points of interest for in-depth learning experiences.
-Almost each year students can go to Washington, D.C. (full course) and Sacramento (several days), and often our faculty are teaching in Salzburg or Africa.
+Almost each year students can go to Washington, D.C. (full course) and Sacramento (several days), and often our faculty are teaching in Salzburg, Austria or in Africa.
 Please plan to attend the MAY TERM TRAVEL FAIR that is held EARLY in September.
 Note that scholarships for our annual Washington D.C.
 May Term are available.
 Watch your email for announcements and submit your applications ahead of time!

 ****!!!!
 May Term DEADLINES are in Sept. and October ****!!!!!

 JERRY TINKER WASHINGTON, D.C.
-INTERNSHIP: (All students but especially juniors and seniors are welcome to apply) -- deadline in fall (TBA) The Tinker Scholar Program places students from the College in summer internships and provides funds to defray their costs.
+INTERNSHIP: (All students but especially juniors and seniors are welcome to apply) -- deadline in fall (TBA).
+The Tinker Scholar Program places students from the College in summer internships and provides funds to defray their costs.
 Inspired by Mr. Tinker’s distinguished service, the fund was established in 1993 to afford current students opportunities to experience the rich wealth of professional opportunities the Washington D.C. area has to offer.
 The Tinker Fund allows students to spend a summer in Washington and intern with alumni in the DC metro area.
 Airfare and housing costs are addressed with this award.
-The application process is competitive, and typically four to six interns are selected and funded (depending on available funding) on the basis of academic merit, preparedness, and interest.
+The application process is competitive, and typically four to six interns are selected and funded (depending on available funds) on the basis of academic merit, preparedness, and interest.
 The application process involves submitting an application, current résumé, and a cover letter addressing your qualifications and rationale for a summer internship experience.
 See Dr. Greg Thorson for more details.

 U of R WGST CONFERENCE.
 The Women's and Gender Studies program at the University of Redlands hosts an annual conference for students in the spring (usually in March).
 The primary goal of this conference is to provide a forum for students to present their work in Women’s and Gender Studies (WGST).
 Presentations will include papers written for WGST courses, courses in other departments, and/or papers written specifically for this conference.
 This event is open to students, faculty, staff, and the community.
 Start thinking now about how you can be included in this reputable research venue.